-Ultimately though, whilst the broad public fail to notice or react (or simply switch off), all this political finger-pointing and argy-bargy about fake news remains a zero-sum game, the losers of which are those folks who still retain some sense of optimism about the future based on the best of what America has (or once had) to offer them.
-Although we can safely assume Bannon’s motives aren’t entirely altruistic, one hopes – perhaps forlornly – his tirade will get a few more ordinary people on both sides of the political divide contemplating the complete and total ‘snow-job’ that has been perpetrated on all of them.
+Ultimately though, whilst the broad public fails to notice or react (or simply switches off), all this political finger-pointing and argy-bargy about fake news remains a zero-sum game, the losers of which are those folks who still retain some sense of optimism about the future based on the best of what America has (or once had) to offer them.
+Although we can safely assume Bannon’s motives aren’t entirely altruistic, one hopes—perhaps forlornly— his tirade will get a few more ordinary people on both sides of the political divide contemplating the complete and total ‘snow-job’ that has been perpetrated on all of them.

 Not that the MSM mavens are likely to take Bannon’s animus lying down.
 Again, the knives are out, and there will be blood, with the backlash against the backlash having well and truly begun.
 To paraphrase the execrable, righteous Democratic senator Chuck Schumer, like their simpatico brethren in the CIA, the media also have a half a dozen different ways from the Sabbath to ‘take you down’.
 If Trump has any doubts about that, all he has to do is pull out the Official Oval Office Ouija board, summon former president Richard Nixon’s ghost from the bowels, slip him a stiff Jack Daniels of the West Wing and ask the spectral Trickster ‘in person’ for his take on the present state of affairs.
 Given the latter’s personality and the peccadilloes that defined it, we can surmise he’d have plenty to say about the present impasse that might give even Trump pause.
 Though doubtless he’d first ask for the White House recording equipment to be turned off.